-Whether you’re premed, a med student, resident, or a healthcare professional from any specialty, you’ll see how information becomes diagnosis, how options become decisions, and how teams communicate under pressure.
-You’ll practice the habits that matter: structured thinking, crisp presentation, and evidence-based reasoning—so the child who wanted to be a doctor becomes the clinician you’re becoming.
+Whether you’re pre-med, a medical student, resident, or healthcare professional in any specialty, you’ll see how information becomes diagnosis, how options become decisions, and how teams communicate under pressure.
+You’ll practice what actually matters: structured thinking, precise presentation, and evidence-based reasoning; so the child who wanted to be a doctor becomes the clinician you’re becoming.

 If you’ve been looking for a mentor-level experience without the gatekeeping, this is it.

-See you at rounds—where dreams grow up and go to work.
+See you at rounds... where ambition grows up and goes to work.

-Join Mark R. McLaughlin, MD, FACS, FAANS and med-student co-host Maggie Fitzpatrick, MS along with attendees from around the world.
+Join Mark R. McLaughlin, MD, FACS, FAANS, and medical-student co-host Maggie Fitzpatrick, MS, with participants from around the world.

 NeuroRounds is hosted by neurosurgeon Mark McLaughlin, MD and medical student Maggie Fitzpatrick, MS.